nm6795/main_repo/Github_200_Learning_and_Preparations.md

 -->runs-on : VM called RUnner or agent like github hosted agent or self-hosted agent

---> Job : all the list of task which needs to be executed
+--> jobs : all the list of task which needs to be executed

 like Build & Test